Average salaries can be a deciding factor in where to live, which roles to apply for, the career path you take, and the mortgage you can borrow!

 Our next table shows average salaries by counties – we have focused on South and South East England to show the income in the regions closest to Think Plutus.

-UK Average Pay Comparisons Between Cities
+UK Average Salary Comparisons Between Cities

 For our next statistics, we examined the largest UK towns and cities to discover the places where the average salaries are highest – and how wages compare in the biggest metropolitan areas.